As a reader of my new blog, you probably use Google Analytics on a weekly or daily basis like I do.

 Just press ? to see the list of available shortcuts.

 My absolute favorite is d m to select the previous month.
-In addition, is definitely the easiest way to browse the Analytics documentation.
+In addition, h is definitely the easiest way to browse the Analytics documentation.

 Remove the sidebar for more screen space